kpchi/hackaguide/Pre-Planning/Attendee Communication.md

 Volunteers
 ---

-You and your volunteers will be engaging with the attendees throughout the event, for more details check out the Volunteer Section.
+You and your volunteers will be engaging with the attendees throughout the event, for more details check out the {{Volunteer Section}}.

 ---